 For some people, automate becomes a four-letter word.
 They're worried their prospects will think of them as metal-clad automatons instead of real people.
 However, automation can free up more of your time so you can focus on personalizing the sales cycle for every customer.

-Advertising and marketing automation don't make your business some permutation of the bad guys in Brave New World.
+Advertising and marketing automation doesn't make your business some permutation of the bad guys in Brave New World.
 In fact, your prospects will appreciate the ease of use and the fluid sales cycle that results from your willingness to automate a few marketing processes.

 6. Don't Be Coy About Pricing

 It's tempting to obscure your pricing structure until you're sure you have a prospect on the hook.
 However, hiding prices from your potential customers will typically only serve to aggravate them.
 When you make a purchase, whether it's a swimming pool for your backyard or a solar panel system for your home, you want to know right from the beginning how much it will cost.
-If the sales person attempts to conceal it, you smell a rat and walk in the other direction to their competitor.
+If the salesperson attempts to conceal it, you smell a rat and walk in the other direction to their competitor.

 Disclosing your pricing structure serves two purposes: it increases transparency, and it helps qualify leads.
 If your prospect knows your price is out of his or her budget, that person will move on, and not waste any more of your time.